dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

 we may look at these correlations for one of these datasets.
 For example::

   cd sweep_00
-  dials.refine experiments.expt indexed.refl scan_varying=false \
+  dials.refine indexed.expt indexed.refl scan_varying=false \
     track_parameter_correlation=true correlation_plot.filename=corrplot.png
   cd ..